twr14152/devnet_stuff/README.md

 	- This chapter really started mapping to section 1.0 (1.1 - 1.9) of
 	- There was a lot of terminology and nested terminalogy at that.
 	- Definitely can see potential for tricky questions re.
 Quality Attributes in ISO/IEC 25010
- 	- Modularity (low coupling vs high cohesion)
+ 	- Modularity (low coupling vs high cohesion, the effect of scope direct vs indirect adj)
   	- HA and Resilency in application design (Horizontal and Verticle scaling)
   	- The pearson exam for that section was pretty easy
   	- Overall this chapter wasnt a bad read there's a lot of vocaulary but i think its necessary tool to really nail down non-functional requirements